circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Information text: (use html with explanatory text as decided on by stakeholders)
 - Show only for specific groups: (select all Particulieren groups)
 - Show profile fields: Show specific profile fields
-- Profile fields to show: Phone, Address, Image, Geboortedatum
+- Profile fields to show: Phone, Address, Geboortedatum
 - Phone numbers to show: Both mobile and land-line phones
 - Show privacy control for fields: Yes
+- Show wizard fields: Profielfoto

 12. Type: Form fields
 - Name: Company profile